This article has links to products and services we love, which we may make commission from.

 Edinburgh has so many amazing restaurants and if you are wanting to celebrate something special, then pack accordingly.

 Bars around George Street in particular will expect customers to respect the dress code.
 Rose Street and the Grassmarket in the Old Town are more relaxed.

 A LBD wrap around dress is always a reliable option.
 If packing light, one that rolls up is perfect.

-Remember that it can be chilly in the evenings in spring, so a wrap such as a poncho, cape or a thin coat that you can throw over your shoulders is just what you need.
+Remember that it can be chilly in the evenings in spring, so a wrap such as a blazer or a jacket that you can throw over your shoulders is just what you need.